thyer/RecordIndexer/README.md

 RecordIndexer
 =============

-An implementation of genealogical indexing
+Class project from BYU's CS240 that implements a genealogical indexing desktop app.